 Q: I have a day job and can’t attend day matches on weekdays.

-A: Don’t make excuses!
-Main draw featured evening matches are scheduled for each night during the week.
+A: Please join us for our main draw featured evening matches, scheduled each night during the week.

 Q: Who is responsible for organizing the tournament?

 A: The tournament is a United States Tennis Association Pro Circuit event that is officially sanctioned by the USTA and ATP.
 The tournament director is Linda Goodman.

 Q: Can I volunteer to work at the Championships?